stefanuddenberg/python_for_bcs/psyc_496_syllabus.md

 Assignments:

-- Final Project Extra Credit 1: Get peer reviewed (due May 9 by 5pm)
+- Final Project Extra Credit 1: Get peer reviewed (due May 9 by 11:59pm)
-- Final Project Extra Credit 2: Provide peer review (due May 12 by 5pm)
+- Final Project Extra Credit 2: Provide peer review (due May 12 by 11:59pm)

 ### Final Exam Week — There and back again

 Assignments:

-- Final Project (due May 16 by 5pm, or May 19 by 5 pm if you have completed the extra credit tasks)
+- Final Project (due May 16 by 11:59pm, or May 19 by 11:59pm if you have completed the extra credit tasks)